Working with nature to create a regenerative-permaculture homestead near Paeroa / Thames, New Zealand

 Help

-We currently need help in two main areas: Pruning in the orchard will continue through til October.
-Then there is fencing and bush trimming required to clear fence lines and re-establish the electric fence system.
-There is always a bit of farm work to do including shifting stock.
-The DIY projects continue slowly, but unless you have particular skills there, i will do most of that.
-We do have an expectation that workawayers will do 4-5 hours of actual helpful work a day.
-We are very fair and reasonable about this and our goal is that everyone has a happy and rewarding experience.
-But if you are really just looking for free accommodation and to do the absolute minimum, this is not the place for you.
+We do have an expectation that Workawayers do 4-5 hours of actual helpful work a day as is the intention of Workaway.
+We are very fair, reasonable, and flexible about this and our hope is that everyone has a happy and rewarding experience - and this has almost always been the case.
+Just be aware that if you are really just looking for free accommodation and to do the absolute minimum, this is not the place for you.

 English: Fluent